Skip to main content

 The minimum contribution is 8% total, with at least 3% coming from the employer.
 This is not usually 8% of the full gross salary.
 Instead, it is calculated on qualifying earnings.

-Qualifying earnings are earnings in a specific band of income - between £6,240 and £50,270 for the 2025/26 tax year.
+Qualifying earnings are earnings in a specific band of income, between £6,240 and £50,270 for both the 2025/26 and 2026/27 tax years (these thresholds remain frozen).

 You will therefore only calculate contributions on the earnings that fall within these earnings thresholds.
 Of course, automated payroll software will calculate all of this for you.